Defining alternative proteins

 This is your guide to precision fermentation and whole biomass fermentation for alt protein production.
 Find resources, tools, and expert industry analysis here.

-Globally, meat consumption is the highest it has ever been, with global meat production projected to double by 2050.
-By making meat from plants and cultivating meat from cells, we can modernize meat production in ways that massively reduce the environmental impacts of our food system, feed more people with fewer resources, avoid contributing to the growing threat of antibiotic resistance, and free up land and ocean ecosystems for biodiversity restoration and recovery.
+Alternative proteins offer a more efficient, sustainable, and secure way to meet growing global demand for meat.
+Globally, meat consumption is the highest it has ever been, with meat demand projected to increase by at least 50 percent by 2050.
+Alternative proteins can modernize and diversify meat production in ways that massively reduce our food system’s environmental impacts and greenhouse gas emissions.
+They can also feed more people with fewer resources, avoid contributing to the growing threats of antibiotic resistance and pandemic risk, and free up land and ocean ecosystems for biodiversity restoration and recovery.

 Science